MikeKlocCZ/mikekloccz.github.io/_pages/about.md

 ---

 ## About Me
 *  *A data scientist working in computational cancer biology*.
 My job is to derive useful insights from "big data" that are generated in the lab or clinics to find new therapeutic or diagnostic options for patients.
-The tools I am using range from  statistical inference to machine learning approaches.
+The tools I am using range from "the good old" statistical inference to modern machine learning approaches.

 * Member  of [Momo Bentires-Alj](https://bentireslab.org/article-page/) research lab,   and also a member of *Swiss Institute of Bioinformatics* in the group of [Robert Ivanek](https://www.sib.swiss/directory/group/dbm-bioinformatics-core-facility).